voipxp/testing/GRAPHQL-NOTES.md

 ### TODO

-- add all existing items that are missing mutations

-  - Branding modules, application, ...
+- any API mutations with graphql queries left?
 - things that could use caching
   - service-provider-domain-service
   - group-domain-service
   - system-domain-service
   - system-timezone-service
   - system-language-service
   - system-state-service
+- Branding modules, application, ...
 - things calling @/api

 - Figure out the best format for hooks for both queries and mutations.